Pediatric Abusive Head Trauma CE for Kentucky Nurses

 DEVELOPMENTAL PATTERNS OF INJURY

-Developmentally, this age range is at risk for accidental injury because the child’s developmental milestones include increasing motor skills and curiosity, allowing them a greater range and access to potential hazards (Flavin et al., 2006).
+Developmentally, this age range is at risk for accidental injury because the child’s developmental milestones include increasing motor skills and curiosity, allowing them a greater range and access to potential hazards.
 The advancing physical abilities of young children often precede their ability to understand the consequences of their actions.
 Thus, parent/caregiver knowledge of growth and developmental milestones may reduce the likelihood that they will misjudge the ability of the child and utilize an inappropriate supervision strategy.
 The mechanisms seen in accidental (noninflicted) injuries are generally different in these types of injuries as compared to AHT, as discussed below.

-The following are questions to help separate the unintentional from the inflicted injury:
+The following are questions a clinician can ask oneself to help separate the unintentional from the inflicted injury:

 - Was the injury witnessed?
 The lack of information as to how a serious injury has occurred should raise the index of suspicion for an abusive origin.